fancidev/qtinter/README.md

 orders.
 For this to work correctly, the code until the first suspension point must be executed synchronously.

-An `AsyncSlotEventLoop` must be running when a coroutine wrapped by `asyncSlot` is called, or a `RuntimeError` will be raised.
+An `QiBaseEventLoop` must be running when a coroutine wrapped by `asyncslot` is called, or a `RuntimeError` will be raised.

-It is not recommended to decorate a coroutine function with `asyncSlot` as that would make an `async def` function into a normal function, which is confusing.
+It is not recommended to decorate a coroutine function with `asyncslot` as that would make an `async def` function into a normal function, which is confusing.